fabric8-services/fabric8-auth-tests/performance/scripts/auth-api-user/README.md

-# Openshift.io Auth Services Performance
+# Openshift.io Auth Services Performance Evaluation
 These tests are intended to measure performance of the REST endpoints of the OSIO Auth Services as well as the user experience such as login from the OSIO UI.

 ## Environment
 The tested server is the OSIO [Auth Services deployed in prod-preview](https://auth.prod-preview.openshift.io/api/status)

-### Latest Results Trends
-The summary results are uploaded to the [Zabbix](https://zabbix.devshift.net:9443/zabbix/charts.php?fullscreen=1&graphid=8575) Monitoring system.

 ## Test setup
 The test in the environment is executed with 10 tested OSIO user accounts that has a GitHub account linked.